capralifecycle/webapp-deploy-lambda/README.md

 A user that still uses an application deployed five days ago should not be disrupted.
-To keep this promise we keep the newest deployment that happened more than five days ago, and delete files from older ones that no longer have any refrence to them.
+To keep this promise we keep the newest deployment that happened more than five days ago, and delete files from older ones that no longer have any reference to them.

 ## Triggering a deployment